-GSI/GSSA: Graduate students can also apply to be Graduate School Instructors or Graduate Student Staff Assistants for undergraduate courses on campus.
-U-M SPH does not have an undergraduate program so students must find other disciplines that they have focused on in class or as an undergraduate student.
+GSI/GSSA: Graduate students can also apply to be Graduate School Instructors or Graduate Student Staff Assistants for undergraduate.
 GSIs receive full tuition, health coverage, and an additional monthly living stipend.

 GSRA: Similar to GSI positions, Graduate Student Research Assistantships provide tuition waivers, stipend, and health insurance.
 Although U-M SPH does have some opportunities for students to conduct research, formal GSRA positions are few in number, mostly reserved for doctoral students, and typically offered to students who have been in the school for at least one year.
 Students can seek out GSRA positions across the university at any department that might offer opportunities for research.
 Individual faculty members serving as principle investigators on research projects most often offer GSRA positions.
 Students should attempt to identify appropriate faculty with research interests similar to their own and contact that faculty member directly.